MasonPierce7/LinuxSetup/README.md

    sudo service ssh restart
    ```

-## Notes
-- This guide is my first GitHub write-up.
-Feedback is welcome!
-- It is not spell-checked, and the order may feel slightly choppy, but it works.

  Feedback Welcome

 # Wanted to make this because I never document what I do, this will make my life easier when doing doing my setups again